cscazorla/godot-asteroids/README.md

 * Proper physics models dealing with gravity, acceleration, angular drag, thrust direction, colliders, etc.
 * When the ships crashes into an asteroid it trayectory gets affected accordingly.
 The amount of life reduced to the player depends on how big the collision was (i.e. speed)
 * Basic SFX (e.g. camera shaking when crashing into an asteroid)
+* System of screens to show the messages (e.g. welcome, gameover) and menus.
 * Power ups (e.g. health)

 # Usage